 If you've ever followed two different recipes for the same cake and ended up with two very different cakes, the culprit is often the cup.
-A cup is a volume measurement.
+A cup is a volume measurement, and grams are a weight measurement.
 Baking is chemistry, and chemistry cares about weight.

 Why volume measurements vary